helto4real/hassio/README.md

 This is my home assistant setup.
 Please feel free to use what ever you want.
 Some of the stuff are in swedish but trying to comment etc. in english.

 ## My gear
+- Intel NUC Debian, docker with Hass.IO
+- Appdaemon, Duck DNS, Mosquitto, Samba Share add-ons
-- Raspberry PI 3B+ with raspbian
+- Raspberry PI 3B+ , NodeMCU for fun stuff like sensors
 - RFXtrx433E USB for 433MHz devices (works better than Telldus Duo)
 - Aurel GP 433 external anthenna for RFXtrx sensitivity
-- Conbee usb stick for Zibee
+- Conbee usb stick for Zigbee and deconz
 - Razberry Z-wave (not currently use z-wave yet)
 - Telldus temperature sensors
 - Telldus switches (indoors and outdoors)
+- Xiaomi temp/hum sensors, door sensor
 - Nexa light switch
 - IKEA Trådfri lights
 - IKEA Trådfri motions sensors